 Approximate value: $25 USD per person

 Enjoy a walk through New Orleans' elegant Garden District, once part of the plantation owned by Bienville, the founder of New Orleans.
+Tour the interior of the Opera Guild Home, circa 1865, that takes you inside one of the beautiful mansions of the Garden District!
 This historic district is known for its marvelous examples of Greek Revival and Italianate architecture.
 The homes of former Kings and Queens of Mardi Gras are located here, as well as the home of the premier family of football-the Mannings-where Archie lives, and Peyton and Eli grew up.
 View the former residence of celebrated author Anne Rice, the house where Jefferson Davis died in 1889, and Toby's Corner, the oldest house in the area (built in 1838).
 Visit Lafayette Cemetery, one of our Cities of the Dead, and learn about our unusual above-ground burial system.
 (Cemetery is closed on Sundays and some holidays.).
 A short stop for refreshments is included on our stroll through this beautiful section of New Orleans.

 Jean Lafitte Airboat Swamp Tour with Transportation (Anytime Excursion)